BrkRaw/brkraw/docs/api/hook.md

 - if the hook is not installed (no registry entry), uninstallation fails with `LookupError`
 - removed files are unlinked if present
 - missing files are ignored (no error)
+- the return value includes `module_missing`, which is `True` when the hook's entrypoint cannot be found in the current Python environment (package may have already been uninstalled).

 ### Dependency checks and force removal